As we do every year we take a trip up to Pendle Hill around my birthday to visit Newchurch – in – Pendle and the witches shop.

 Mabon was special this year because the harvest moon (the nearest full moon to Autumn Equinox) was on Friday 13th.

-As darkness began to descent it was time to get cosy in the back garden and light all the pumpkins.
+As darkness began to descend it was time to get cosy in the back garden and light all the pumpkins.

 For me there’s always something nostalgic about straw, pumpkins, candlelight and fire.